dolanmiu/docx/docs/usage/tables.md

 You can create tables with `docx`.
 More information can be found [here](http://officeopenxml.com/WPtable.php).

-## How to
+## Create Table

-To create a table, simply use the `createTable` method on a `document`.
+To create a table, simply use the `createTable()` method on a `document`.

 ```ts
 const table = doc.createTable([NUMBER OF ROWS], [NUMBER OF COLUMNS]);
 ```

-Alternatively, you can create a table object directly, and then add it in the document
+Alternatively, you can create a table object directly, and then add it in the `document`

 ```ts
 const table = new Table(4, 4);